campusrover/brl_pxh_api/README.md

 ## Simulation Mode

-To use the BRL PX-100 API in simulation mode, first use your favorite text editor to open the `brl_pxh_api.launch` file, found under the `launch` directory of the package.
-Next, navigate to the line that
+To use the BRL PX-100 API in simulation mode, first use your favorite text editor to open the `brl_pxh_api.launch` file.
+You can find the file under the `launch` directory of the `brl_pxh_api` package.
+Next, navigate to the line that reads:
-reads:

 ```
 <arg name="use_sim" value="false" />